anr-multitrans/Virtualization-Framework/readme.md

 5. Install required packages using pip:

 ``pip install -r requirements.txt``

+6. Open the file 'config.ini' in any text editor, under [Carla] entry, change the value of path to the path of CARLA installation directory

-6. Run the following command to launch the framework:
+7. Run the following command to launch the framework:

 `python Python/Editor_UI.py`